mlmartone/DnDWiki2/src/site/notes/Quests/Bump in the Night.md

 She was at peace after she was able to tell her daughter to go see the clerics at the chapel for help.

 *Greenwake 43*: The clerics believe her pregnancy has been hijacked by some sort of powerful fey.

+*Seedtime 4*: Iwana's condition has worsened.
+Since the hag died she has become visibly pregnant and silvery-blue veins cover her body.
+She only sleeps fitfully and [[People/Grey Hawk Citizens/Sister Tasarda\|Sister Tasarda]] is worried that this is beyond her skill to heal.